ninlilizi/PG39WCDM-ICC-HDR-MITIGATION/README.md

 * Saturation adjustment to 98%.
 (For primary accuracy)
 * Output custom .cube 3D LUTs with maximum number of steps to allow color accurate correction in professional softwares.

-The profiles were generated using a customized fork of ColorControl.
-If you wish to make your own iteration or examine the changes put into this custom profile, it is here: https://github.com/ninlilizi/ColorControl-PG39WCDM

-This tool was created to visualise the accurace of the PQ curve across selectable luminance levels https://github.com/ninlilizi/PqLumaCuveTestBars

 Contains:
 * PG39WCDM_HDR_Correction.icm - ICC profile
 * PG39WCDM_HDR_Correction_SDR.cube - SDR correction LUT (Rec.709 primaries)